intrinio/ruby-sdk/docs/OptionsApi.md

 options_api = Intrinio::OptionsApi.new

-identifier = "null" # String | The Intrinio ID or code of the options contract to request prices for.
+identifier = "identifier_example" # String | The Intrinio ID or code of the options contract to request prices for.

 opts = {
   start_date: "2019-01-01", # String | Return option contract prices on or after this date.